Search

 The common formula is to subtract the number of customers acquired over the period from the number of customers you had at the end of the period; then divide the result by the number of customers that you had at the beginning of the period.

 For example, say, a business had 107 customers on July 1st, acquired 32 customers throughout July, and by the month’s end had 124 customers.
-The customer retention rate over the month of July would be:
+The customer retention rate over July would be:

 124-32 = 92